-Explorations in VR Design is a journey through the bleeding edge of VR design – from architecting a space, to designing groundbreaking interactions, to making users feel powerful.
+Explorations in VR Design is a journey through the bleeding edge of VR design – from architecting a space and designing groundbreaking interactions to making users feel powerful.

-In the novel Flatland, a two-dimensional shape’s entire life is disrupted when he encounters a creature from another dimension – a Sphere.
+In the novel Flatland, the life of a two-dimensional shape is disrupted when he encounters a creature from another dimension – a Sphere.
 The strange newcomer can drop in and out of reality at will.
 He sees flatland from an unprecedented vantage point.
 Adding a new dimension changes everything.

 In much the same way, VR completely undermines the digital design philosophies that have been relentlessly flattened out over the past few decades.
 Early GUIs often relied heavily on skeuomorphic 3D elements, like buttons that appeared to compress when clicked.
 These faded away in favor of color state changes, reflecting a flat design aesthetic.